creativecommons/quantifying/README.md

      - [SPDX identifier][spdx-identifier]: A standardized identifier maintained by the Software Package Data Exchange (SPDX) project.
 It provides a consistent way to reference licenses in applications.
-2. **2-Process**: In this phase, the fetched data is transformed into a structured and standardized format for analysis.
+2. **Process**: In this phase, the fetched data is transformed into a structured and standardized format for analysis.
 The data is then analyzed and categorized based on defined criteria to extract insights that answer the meaningful questions identified during the 1-fetch phase.
-3. **3-report**: This phase focuses on presenting the results of the analysis.
+3. **report**: This phase focuses on presenting the results of the analysis.
    We generate graphs and summaries that clearly show trends, patterns, and distributions in the data.
 These reports help communicate key insights about the size, diversity, and characteristics of openly licensed and public